dbt-labs/dbt-project-evaluator/README.md

 Specifically, this package tests
   1. your dbt DAG for modeling best practices
   2. your models for testing and documentation best practices
-  3. your dbt project for file structure best practices
+  3. your dbt project for file structure and naming best practices

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/dbt-labs/dbt_project_evaluator/latest/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.